 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and confirm that they are not impeded by furniture or drapery.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your AC ices over it can lead to a compressor replacement.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+This can turn into a costly repair.
+When your AC ices over it can lead to damage to the compressor.
+Replacing your compressor could cost as much as a downpayment on a new system.
 Actually, many people are forced to choose between installing a new system and repairing the damaged unit.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive emergency.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive emergency.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.